 Cyber Insurance: Is Your Policy Really Protecting You?

-In today’s cyber landscape, a data breach isn’t a matter of “if,” but “when.”
-In response, a growing number of Australian and New Zealand businesses are turning to cyber insurance as a crucial safety net.
+In today’s digital landscape, a data breach isn’t a matter of “if,” but “when.”
+In response, a growing number of businesses are looking into Cyber Insurance Australia wide as a crucial safety net.
 It can provide financial support for everything from incident response costs to legal fees and business interruption.

 However, a cyber insurance policy is not a replacement for a robust cybersecurity strategy.
 In fact, many policies now require a certain level of security maturity before they will even offer coverage or pay out on a claim.

-Most cyber insurance policies are designed to cover both “first-party” and “third-party” losses, offering a financial backstop in the event of a cyber incident.
+Most policies for cyber insurance in Australia are designed to cover both “first-party” and “third-party” losses, offering a financial backstop in the event of a cyber incident.

 The Hidden Dangers: What Your Policy May Not Cover

-Simply having a policy is not a guaranteed shield.
-Insurers are becoming more specific about their requirements and exclusions.
-A common phrase is “we insure for a cyber incident, not a lack of cyber security.”
+Insurers are becoming more specific about their requirements.
+A common phrase is: “We insure for a cyber incident, not a lack of cyber security.”

 The Orro Approach: Technology & Insurance in Partnership

-Contact Orro today for a consultation on your cyber risk profile and how our services can strengthen your position with insurers.
+Contact Orro today for a consultation on your cyber risk profile.

 Related Insights